-- Attributes (9/10): Describe the general non-changeable properties of the emulator, which include:
+- Attributes (11/12): Describe the general non-changeable properties of the emulator, which include:

 - Emulator type and method;

 - Gaussian parameters;

 - Name of used ModelLink subclass;

 - Used PRISM version;

-- Polynomial order;
+- Regression parameters;

 - Bools for using mock data or regression covariance;

 - Mock data parameters if mock data was used.

 - Every emulator iteration has its own data group with the iteration number as its name.
 This data group stores all data/information specific to that iteration.